Category Archives: 2016 Films

 Winfried insinuates himself into Ines’s busy life as she wants little to do with him or the petty practical jokes he continues to play on her.

-Toni Erdmann is a unique and unpredictable film by a female director (Maren Ade), who has an interesting and strong perspective on the female psyche.
+Toni Erdmann is a unique and unpredictable film by a female director (Maren Ade) with an interesting and strong perspective on the female psyche.
 She carves a thoughtful tale about a damaged father and daughter with characters to root for and realism.

 Oscar Nominations: Best Foreign Language Film